MicrosoftDocs/windows-dev-docs/hub/apps/get-started/index.md

 ms.localizationpriority: medium
 ---

-# Overview of app development options
+# Get started with Windows: Selecting a development technology

 This article contains the information you need to get started building apps for the Windows desktop environment.